NewsUKArchive/dextrose/README.md

 ## The CLI

-    dextrose --config ./fructose/dextrose.ios.js
+There are three CLI commands:

+    run, upload and generate-html

-The Dextrose cli can be run with the following commands
+The Dextrose run command can be run with the following commands:

+    dextrose run --config path-to-config

-    --config, -c ./fructose/dextrose.ios.js
+        --config, -c -path-to-config

         --timeout, -T
             appium timeout in milliseconds (not applicable to web)

         --snapshotWait, -t
             the amount of time to wait between loading a component and taking the snap

         --loglevel, -l
             default is set to info, able to set level to verbose

+The Dextrose upload command can be run with the following commands:

+    dextrose upload snapshotDir --bucket bucketname --key commit_hash

+        --bucket, -b
+            the name of the s3 bucket

+        --key, -k
+            the name of the key in the bucket

+        --region, -r
+            the aws region

+The Dextrose generate-html command can be run with the following commands:

+    dextrose generate-html --upload --bucket bucketname --key commit-hash

+        --upload, -u
+            using this will attempt to upload the html file to s3

+        --bucket, -b
+            the name of the s3 bucket

+        --key, -k
+            the name of the key in the bucket

+        --region, -r
+            the aws region

 Example config